These easy, healthy Vegan Kimchi Quesadillas are perfect for a light lunch or dinner!

 I’m very fortunate that my two favorite cuisines – Mexican and Japanese – are both extremely vegan friendly.
 At Mexican restaurants, I almost always order fajitas so I can make my own little tacos, with guacamole on the side OF COURSE.
 (Taking a quick second to thank God right now that guacamole is vegan).
 And then at Japanese restaurants it’s even easier.
 The options are so great – vegetable tempura (which is traditionally made without eggs, but I always ask), vegetable sushi, edamame, brown or white rice, vegetable dumplings, miso soup, salad with ginger carrot dressing… JAPANESE FOOD, I LOVE YOU.
 However, getting to go to a restaurant where everything on the menu is vegan is a very rare treat.

-This past weekend, I went up to New Hampshire with my parents and my guy to go to the Keene Music & Arts Festival.
-We stayed at my parents’ house, which is in New Hampshire but just on the border of Vermont.
+This past weekend, I went up to New Hampshire with my parents to go to the Keene Music & Arts Festival.
+My parent’s house is in New Hampshire but just on the border of Vermont.
 For lunch we stopped at Superfresh Café, a local vegan, gluten-free, and farm-to-table restaurant in downtown Brattleboro VT.
 And oh. my. gosh.
 IT WAS AMAZING.
 Just the feeling of knowing I could get anything I wanted on the menu was enough for me to go bounding in with a huge smile on my face.

 Normally when I go to restaurants I don’t take pictures of the food – I’m a food blogger and I need a break sometimes!!
 But I made an exception for Superfresh Café because I just knew the food would be good.